-- The parents of all young people involved in mentoring are required to sign a letter to say they are aware that the mentoring is happening and who it is with. - Mentoring meetings should only be held in agreed places, and should be in view of other people. - A mentoring meeting should have an agreed start and end time and someone should be aware that a meeting is taking place and where it is being held. - A basic record should be kept of dates of significant meetings and any text messages or emails. - Appropriate boundaries should be put in place in regard to times and demand, ie not phoning or texting late at night, etc. - A written record should be kept of issues/decisions discussed at meetings.
+- The parents of all young people involved in mentoring are required to sign a letter to say they are aware that the mentoring is happening and who it is with. - Mentoring meetings should only be held in agreed places and should be in view of other people. - A mentoring meeting should have an agreed start and end time and someone should be aware that a meeting is taking place and where it is being held. - A basic record should be kept of dates of significant meetings and any text messages or emails. - Appropriate boundaries should be put in place in regard to times and demand, i.e. not phoning or texting late at night, etc. A record should be kept of all communications with a young person by the mentor - A written record should be kept of issues/decisions discussed at meetings.